mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/george.nenciu/index.md

 Created basic logic after finishing with the hardware part.
 Everything is working very well and testing was taken more serious.
 Added logic for the SPI LCD module and for the buttons.
 Holding a button will execute it's command only one time.
 To do it more, the player has to press multiple times

 ### Week 19 May - 25 May
+Implemented a mechanic that prevents executing the same command when holding a button.
+It will happen only one time, after it will stop until a new button is pressed (or the same).
+The game is was created using a struct and an impl.
+There are tiles with numbers until 2^14 and it can go beyond it without any problem.
+The grid can be changed between 4x4, 5x5 and 6x6.

 ## Hardware

 This project is using the following components:
-- 2x Raspberry Pi Pico 2W for controlling the display and the results intented while pressing the buttons;
+- 2x Raspberry Pi Pico 2W for controlling the display and the results intended while pressing the buttons;
 - 1x 1.8" SPI LCD Module (128 x 160) to display the game;
 - 5x push buttons (4 for movements, 1 to change / reset a game).